 Across the continent, ghosts haunt the land like a distant memory.
 Across centuries of research, mystics and naturalists have concluded that only those killed in the first Rainfall seem to haunt the land as ghosts.
-This theory explains why there are no ghosts in Summit, and connects to theories of the rains in general.
+This theory explains why there are no ghosts in Summit.
+This connects to theories of the rains in general, and places importance on the first Rainfall.
 When the flooding subsides, the replacement of the land's features is chaotic and unpredictable, however the features of the land can always be reliably dated to the time of the first Rainfall.

 Ghosts have been observed to be limited to phrases and expressions which they would have performed in life.
-They will universally respond violently to being told they are dead.
+They do not respond well to being told they are dead, and will universally respond violently.
 Explorers can gain useful information by talking with ghosts, but a ghost that has decided you're their enemy can be difficult to escape or defeat due to their incorporeal form.